alhajee/ckan/doc/theming/javascript-module-objects-and-methods.rst

   :ref:`javascript i18n`.

-* ``this.remove()``, a method that tears down the module and removes it from the page (this usually called by CKAN, not by the module itself).
+* ``this.remove()``, a method that tears down the module and removes it from the page (this usually called by FMLD, not by the module itself).